Skip to main content

 Q: How do I switch between different Claude models in Claude Code?

 A: Use the command line flag --model when starting Claude Code or the /model command within an active session to switch models.
-Complete model comparison guide
+Compare models | --model flag guide

 Q: Which Claude model should I use with Claude Code?